sheinsight/shineout/site/pages/components/Image/en.md

 # Image

-The image component is used to process images of a specified size, to realize the functions of occupation, exception handling, stretching, filling, and delay loading.
+The image component is used to process images of a specified size, to realize the functions of occupation, exception handling, stretching, filling, and lazy loading.

 <example />